LiuYuancheng/PLC_and_RTU_Simulator/README.md

 - Simulation of multiple PLCs in master-slave connections (DCM-DCM with RS422 multi-drop connection).
 - Simulation of PLC access limitations (configuring IP address allow read list/allow set list).

-In this document, we will introduce the design and present three use cases of the PLC & RTU emulation program.
+In this document, we will introduce the design and present Two use cases of the PLC & RTU emulation program.

 - **Use Case 1:** Building a train control system using the PLC and RTU library.
 - **Use Case 2:** Demonstrating an OT-False-data injection attack for ICS cybersecurity training by utilizing the PLC system to build a clock-adjustable PLC.
-- **Use Case 3:** Developing a city-power-grid simulation system leveraging the capabilities of the system.